- What We Do

 USAID’s efforts in water resources management focus on sustaining watersheds and aquatic ecosystem services as the foundation for sustainable development.
 The Agency explores opportunities to restore and protect natural systems while using science to inform decision-making and helping to strengthen governance frameworks.

 USAID activities in water-related natural resources management include:

-- In Southeast Asia, USAID is helping the six countries involved in the Coral Triangle Initiative to sustain the enormous natural wealth of their region through improved management of marine protected areas, strengthened capacity to adapt to climate change, and incorporating an ecosystem approach to fisheries management.
+- In Southeast Asia, USAID helped the six countries involved in the Coral Triangle Initiative to sustain the enormous natural wealth of their region through improved management of marine protected areas, strengthened capacity to adapt to climate change and incorporating an ecosystem approach to fisheries management.